Once in a while I meet British friends who live in Spain but are frustrated that they don´t have a good level of Spanish.

 Another alternative is Los 40 principales.
 More music than talking, similar to Radio One in the UK.

 Find in your area a Language exchange evening.
 There are many which are free, held in bars or cafés.
 You may not feel comfortable at first.
-Look out for different venues and different groups, there is problably one that suits you better.
+Look out for different venues and different groups, there is probably one that suits you better.

 Another possibility is to participate in a Student exchange if you have children at school.
 Having a foreign student at home for a week can give you an opportunity to practice Spanish as well as your family.
-Fluent in 3 months also has other ideas to make language learning fun.

 Read Foreign Magazines